- ready-to-bake ciabatta bread

 - 2 x 170g cartons tzatziki

-- 12 large black olive (stoned and roughly chopped)
+- 12 large black olives (stoned and roughly chopped)

 - buttered new potatoes, seasonal green vegetables, to serve